-Spring is one of my favorite times of the year.
+Spring is a beautiful time of the year.
 I love that everything is starting to grow again after a long winter, plus all of the fresh smells, birds chirping, and grass turning green again.
 And the breezy spring days are always perfect for flying kites!

 We’ve had our fair share of store-bought kites, most of which have ended up in a tree or the pond behind our house.
 So I thought it would be fun to make some homemade kites this year!
 And we already had all of the supplies in our craft cabinet, which makes this a great last-minute project, especially on those days when the kids have spring fever and need something to keep them busy!

 I love how open-ended this project is and that it allows the kids to be creative by choosing different colors and patterns to decorate their paper bag kites.
 Plus the supplies are super basic and fairly inexpensive, so the kids can make a few different kites to fly outside.
 We even tied ours to the tree and watched it fly around!

 - paper lunch bags